The Bankrate promise

 Home insurance coverage options in Chicago

 - Scheduled personal property coverage: Homeowners insurance covers valuable items, but the coverage limits tend to be low.
-If you keep expensive items in your home, like collections, fine art, jewelry or electronics, purchasing scheduled personal property coverage will raise your coverage limit for certain valuables.
-Select your scheduled personal property coverage limits based on the value of the items you need to protect.
+If you keep expensive items in your home, like collections, fine art, jewelry or electronics, purchasing scheduled personal property coverage may be a good idea.

-- Identity theft coverage: The Insurance Information Institutes (Triple-I) reported that more than 1.4 million Americans were victims of identity theft in 2021.
-Many home insurance companies sell identity theft and fraud coverage, which will pay for identity restoration services, like credit monitoring.
-Most insurance companies offer a fixed amount of identity theft coverage.
-It is recommended to take the value of your personal assets into account if you are able to choose a specific coverage limit.
+- Identity theft coverage: The Insurance Information Institutes (Triple-I) reports that more than 442 million Americans were impacted by identity theft in 2022.
+Many home insurance companies sell identity theft and fraud coverage, which may pay for identity restoration services, like credit monitoring.

 Home insurance discounts in Chicago

-Many insurance companies in Chicago offer discounts, which can help you get a lower homeowners insurance quote.
-If you are looking for affordable home insurance in Chicago, look for providers that offer multiple discounts that you are eligible for and can apply to your policy.
-Here are some discounts that can help you get cheap house insurance in Chicago:
+Many insurance companies in Chicago offer discounts, which may help you get a lower homeowners insurance premium.
+If you are looking for affordable home insurance in Chicago, you may want to look for providers that offer multiple discounts that you are eligible for.

 - Claims-free discount: Homeowners who have no prior insurance claims on their record within the last several years can usually qualify for a premium discount.